 Meet the Board Members who are driving the partnership forward.
-We aim to be fully representative of the spectrum of business sectors that make up the Stoke-on-Trent and Staffordshire economy and of our area’s communities.
+We aim to be fully representative of the spectrum of business sectors that make up the Stoke-on-Trent and Staffordshire economy and communities.
 Board member vacancies are publicised under the Vacancies tab on our website and we warmly welcome applications that will help us to reflect our diverse area.

-Alun Rogers (Vice Chair)
+Alun Rogers (Chairman)

 The duo self-funded the launch of the business, which has gone on to win numerous awards and become a Microsoft strategic partner for public and private sector clients.
 The firm provides IT consultancy, systems management and service support, plus a suite of IT systems, and today employs some 120 staff.